estruyf/vsts-file-creator/README.md

 Specify the content of the file you want to add.

+### Should file end with a new line

+When this is checked, the task will automatically add a new line at the end the created file.

 ## Feedback

 Feedback is always welcome.
 Please submit it via creating an issue in the repository [issue list](https://github.com/estruyf/vsts-file-creator/issues).